Tyra Banks Says 'Life-Size 2' Will Be The Biggest Holiday Movie Of The Year

-“Oh Eve is Eve 2.0,” Banks said, referring to her character in both the original film and the sequel nearly eighteen years later.
+“Oh Eve is Eve 2.0,” Banks said, referring to her character in both the original film and the sequel nearly 18 years later.
 “I am proud of this movie,” she continued.
 “Like, I really think it’s gonna be the biggest holiday movie of the year.”

 “Yes, I said it,” she added.

-The original film, simply called “Life-Size,” which was released back in 2000, is centered around a young girl named Casey, played by Lohan, who inadvertently brings her Barbie, named Eve, doll to life in attempt to bring her deceased mother back to life.
+The original film, simply called Life-Size, which was released back in 2000, is centered around a young girl named Casey, played by Lohan, who inadvertently brings her Barbie doll, named Eve, to life in an attempt to bring her deceased mother back to life.
 After being miraculously brought to life, Eve and Casey embark on a series of adventures and shenanigans, but at the end of the film, Eve must inevitably return to her doll-like state.

-With the original film’s neatly packaged ending, many fans are wondering whether or not Lohan will have role in the sequel at all and what similarities it will have, if any, to the original story line.
+With the original film’s neatly packaged ending, many fans are wondering whether or not Lohan will have a role in the sequel at all and what similarities it will have, if any, to the original storyline.

 Upon being asked if Lohan will, indeed, be involved in the sequel, Banks said, “I mean, c’mon.”